shapeintheglass/DanielleRandomizer/README.md

 * Ideally, use the "Uninstall" function within the randomizer GUI to uninstall any generated files before uninstalling.
 If this isn't possible, you can use the GOG or Steam client to redownload any missing or modified files.
 * Delete patch_randomizer.pak in Prey\GameSDK\Precache, if it exists.
 * To uninstall the randomizer, delete danielle_randomizer.exe and its associated files.

+## Customization and presets

+This randomizer offers certain presets, but some of them can be customized.

 ### Configuring custom randomizer settings